 including one essay by Pat Danielson from Grand Forks.
 The

-essays describe something these adults wished their own
+essays describe things these adults wished their own parents

-parents had read or been told while they were growing up.
+had read or been told while they were growing up.
+Klein

-Klein illustrates how successful adults who have lived the
+illustrates how successful adults who have lived the disability

-disability experience can serve as role models and provide
+experience can serve as role models and provide essential